yousifnimah/Vue3-Lock-UI/readme.md

 - Password (Required)

-  It uses to set the matching password that unlocks a UI element.
+  Set the matching password that unlocks a UI element.

   ```
   Type: String